Water is not an unlimited resource. It is, therefore, important that everyone uses water cautiously, and does not needlessly waste it.

 - Don't flush the toilet unless you really need to - particularly during times of peak demand for water.

 - Install dual flush toilets, low-volume flow shower heads and other devices that use less water.

-- If you have to do an activity that uses a great deal of water - such as water blasting a house, or topping up a swimming pool - do it outside of the times when there is highest demand for water.
+- If you have to do an activity that uses a great deal of water - such as water blasting a house or topping up a swimming pool - do it outside of the times when there is the highest demand for water.

 - Fix leaking taps and pipes.
 Though the rate of leakage may be low, if it is for 24 hours a day, 365 days a year the amount of water cost can be large.